 - You might think that only Twitter and Facebook are the only social media sites through which you can get actual traffic.
 Well, you’d be wrong.

 - There are plenty of social media websites besides these two that can help you gain traffic.
-Moreover, if you choose a niche-specific social media account then you is going to have even more segmented traffic coming to your site as opposed to other social media networks where you run the risk of having anybody click through your site.
+Moreover, if you choose a niche-specific social media account, then you are going to have even more segmented traffic coming to your site as opposed to other social media networks where you run the risk of having anybody click through your site.

 #19.
 Forums and Communities